 Technology is a critical component of every successful RevOps team.

 Each of these tools is important.
-But most experts agree that the CRM you choose will have the most impact on your new RevOps team and its ability to succeed.
-This is because your CRM is where the bulk of your organizational data will reside.
+But, most experts agree that the CRM you choose will have the most impact on your new RevOps team and its ability to succeed.
+Your CRM is where the bulk of your organizational data will reside.
 Make sure your CRM of choice is:

 The next thing you’ll want to do is build out processes that strengthen the relationship between your company’s marketing, sales, and customer success teams.
 These processes should empower each division and enable them to work together more effectively.